MillerRabin/thinker-robot/readme.md

 ## Positioning API
 ### POST /move
-Using angles to manipulate roboarm
+Using physical angles to manipulate roboarm

 Move to home
 ```json